 Since 1996, automakers have standardized the check-engine codes under a protocol called OBD-II, mandating that cars are equipped with a universal connector to communicate these codes.
 Usually located under the steering column, this connector is easy to use and access.
 Nowadays you can purchase an inexpensive code reader but you still have to decipher it.

-Actsoft now has a convenient solution for drivers and fleet managers: Comet Fleet, a GPS Tracking solution, now has code reading capability that will alert you in real-time.
+Actsoft has a convenient solution for drivers and fleet managers: Our GPS Tracking solution has a code reading capability that will alert you in real-time.
 This information is invaluable when managing several vehicles because drivers and fleet managers now have the chance to make informed decisions on whether a driver can continue on his route or if the vehicle needs immediate attention.

 Common Codes and What They Cost (and Save) You